 If you missed the deadline to re-register, you can submit a late re-registration application.
 You will also have to submit a letter explaining why you filed it late, such as a serious illness.
 You can re-register online or by mail with USCIS under the Where To File section.

 DHS automatically extended EADs for TPS holders from the previous registration period to June 30, 2024.

 Work permits are available to people with TPS and are known as an Employment Authorization Document (EAD).
 It shows employers that you are allowed to work in the USA.

 You can apply for work authorization by filing Form I-765.

 Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-If TPS Honduras expires, you will have the same immigration status you had before getting temporary protected status.
+DHS will review country conditions at least 60 days prior to when it is set to expire.
+They will decide whether to continue it further.
+If TPS for Honduras expires, you will have the same immigration status you had before getting temporary protected status.

 If you did not have a legal immigration status before you applied for TPS, you may become undocumented.
 You can apply for another form of immigration status if you are eligible.

 If you stay without any legal status, you will risk the chance of arrest or deportation.